How to make drinkable yogurt.

 - Can I use dry yogurt starter bacteria?
 I haven’t tried this, but it should work fine.
 You want to keep the incubating time to about half what’s recommended on the package to keep the yogurt liquid.
 There are many types of dry starter, like Bulgarian, Greek, Kefir and Traditional.
-Experimentation to find one you like can be pricey, so I recommend you stick with the $5, 24 oz.
-Siggi’s, which is enough for about 8 of these bottles.
+Experimentation to find one you like can be pricey, so I recommend you stick with the Siggi’s Plain 5.3 oz, more than is enough for 3 bottles.

 - Can I use vegan yogurt starter?
-This can work with coconut or soy milk.
+These can work with coconut or soy milk.
 Again, I haven’t tried this so I can’t vouch for the results.